How to Identify COVID-19 Symptoms and Plan Next Steps

 If you have been diagnosed with COVID-19 and at any point feel that you cannot cope with your symptoms at home or if your condition gets worse, please contact your doctor immediately.

 Technology plays a vital role in covid management.
-Chat with our REAN Health Guru to get answers to all your questions and doubts regarding COVID 19.
+Chat with our REAN Health Guru, virtual assistant to get answers to all your questions and doubts regarding COVID 19.
 It also helps with Corona vaccination assistance.